Skip to Content

 7. Puzzles

-Puzzles are one of my personal favourite activities for kids.
+Puzzles are one of my favourite activities for kids.
 They require so much concentration and effort, as well as perseverance to complete.

 Children who are solving a puzzle are thinking deeply and building their intellectual capacity.